+ What if I'm not sure I have enough to say for a book?

 Our most successful authors have made 5-100 times their investment back, with very few books sold.
 For example, Melissa Gonzalez used her book to generate millions of dollars of business, yet sold less than 1000 copies of her book.

-You can read about other ways authors have monetized their books on our Case Studypage.
+You can read about other ways authors have monetized their books on our Author Success Stories page.

 There are many ways to monetize a book.
 You can use a book to raise your visibility, develop your authority, generate leads for your business, bring you clients, get speaking gigs, sell products, launch businesses, and achieve many other objectives.
 A book is the best multi-purpose marketing tool there is.

-We've written an entire guide to how to make money with a book (link coming soon), and we recommend you read the whole thing.
+We've written an entire guide to how to make money with a book, and we recommend you read the whole thing.

 Also, we have dozens of case studies about specific ways that our authors have used their books to make money.
 They might help you see how you can use a book in your business.